AIRMET: Types

 For an authority to issue an AIRMET, applicable conditions must be widespread.
 "Widespread" means that the applicable area covers at least 3000 square miles.
 Because conditions across the forecast period can move across the area, it is possible that only a small portion of the area is affected at any time.
 AIRMETs are routinely issued for six-hour periods beginning at 0145Z during Daylight Saving Time and at 0245Z during Standard Time.
 AIRMETS are also amended as necessary due to changing weather conditions or issuance/cancellation of a SIGMET.

-Dissemination And Structure
+Dissemination and structure

-Most AIRMET dissemination is done graphically now, but computer systems use a text-based AIRMET, which is identical in structure to a SIGMET, with the only difference being that the "SIGMET" identifier in the First Line is replaced by the three type identifiers listed above.
+Most AIRMET dissemination is done in the XML-based Graphical AIRMET (G-AIRMET) format, but some computer systems use the legacy text-based Traditional Alphanumerical Code (TAC).
+This is identical in structure to a SIGMET, with the only difference being that the SIGMET identifier in the First Line is replaced by the three type identifiers listed above.

+The TAC AIRMET is being retired, and only G-AIRMETs will be disseminated for the continental US starting on or about January 27, 2025.